wencharmwang/RSS3-Wiki/src/guide/rss3-sdk-for-javascript.md

 });
 ```

-Then we want to modify the item, for example by unliking it or modifying the summary, then just tell sdk the id of the item you want to modify and the contents of the modified item.
+Then if we want to modify the item, for example, by unliking it or modifying the summary, just tell the sdk the id of the item you want to modify and the content of the modified item.

 ```ts
 await rss3.items.custom.patch({